haskelladdict/sconcho/sconcho/doc/manual.rst

 Updating or deleting a symbol will cause your undo history to be lost.
 Thus, in general it is advisable to *not* add/update/delete new symbols while working on an important chart.

+You can export all your custom symbols as a single zip file for sharing with others.
+Conversely, you can import zipped up custom symbols from others and use them for your projects.

 **Please Note:**: